Foreign Resident Capital Gain Withholding Payments – What to know

 The obligation placed upon Buyers to withhold 12.5% of the purchase price can be problematic, and could place unwitting Buyers in the position of having to account to the ATO for the amount they should have withheld from the purchase price, in the event that they have not complied with their obligations.

-Vendors must ensure that they act promptly in obtaining a Clearance Certificate to provide to the Buyer in time for Settlement, in order to avoid the Buyer retaining 12.5% of the purchase price and paying it on to the ATO in accordance with their obligations.
+Vendors must ensure that they act promptly in obtaining a foreign resident capital gains withholding certificate provide to the Clearance Certificate to provide to the Buyer in time for Settlement, in order to avoid the Buyer retaining 12.5% of the purchase price and paying it on to the ATO in accordance with their obligations.

 It is also important to understand the difference between Market Value v Purchase Price.
 While most purchase prices that are negotiated and agreed upon when parties deal at an ‘arm – length basis’ will be accepted as a proxy for market value, parties who are deemed to be ‘related parties’ must be careful to ensure that expert evidence is obtained to ascertain the appropriate market value.